ben.milleare

 Hi, I'm Ben.

-Fractional CTO.
+CTO and technical leader.
 Polymath by accident, generalist by choice, opinionated about the boring middleware that makes things actually ship.

 The path so far